 We stopped the car by the old Phillips station and parked.

-Sandy River Railroad fake steam engine Wesley Spear 4, with a gasoline engine that makes it move.
+Sandy River Railroad replica 0-4-4T 4, built by Wesley Spear in 1972, with a gasoline engine that makes it move.

 The Blacksmith Shop.
 Now let us tour their roundhouse.

 Sandy River and Rangeley Lakes 7 ton switcher 14, nee U.S. Metals 14, built by Plymouth in 1947.

 Box car 121 built by Maine Central in 1912.